SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-2-exam-preparation-part-2/letters-combinations/letters-combinations.md

 ![](/assets/chapter-8-2-images/06.Letters-02.png)

-The result of running the code is all letters from **а** to **z** included, printed on a single row and separated by intervals.
+The result of running the code is all letters from **а** to **z** included, printed on a single line and separated by spaces.
 Does this look like the end result of our task?
 We must find a **way** to print **3 symbols**, as required, instead of **1**.
 Running such a program very much looks like a slot machine.
 We often win in slots, if we arrange a few identical symbols on a row.
 Let's say that the machine has space for three symbols.
 When we **stop** on a particular **symbol** on the first place, the other two places will **continue** rolling symbols among all possible ones.
 In our case, **all possible symbols** are the letters from the starting to the end one, entered by the user, and the solution of our program is identical to the way a slot machine works.

 ### Printing Combination of Three Symbols